SaifullahKhaled/Sales-Performance-Report-historical-Trend-with-forecasting-Power-BI-Project/README.md

-Key Insights
+🔍 Key Insights

 Top performing salesperson: Barr Faughny with $771,106 in total sales Highest sales per box: Van Tuxwell at $19 per box Leading product category: Bars
 Top geographical market: Canada

-Usage Instructions
+🚀 Usage

+Open the Power BI report file
 Use the team selection checkboxes to filter data by specific teams Click on columns in the Sales Performance Table to sort by different metrics Hover over charts for detailed tooltips

-Data Refresh
+🔄 Data Refresh
 This report is based on the latest available sales data.
 Ensure regular data refreshes for up-to-date insights.

-Additional Notes
+📌 Additional Notes

-The report is designed for internal use and contains sensitive sales information For any questions or data discrepancies, please contact the Business Intelligence team
+The report is designed for practice.

+👥 Authors
+Khaled Saifullah